makrai/notes/liu1908-summarization.md

     randomly-initialized Transformer decoder (Vaswani+ 2017)
-    * We design a new training schedule which separates the optimizers of the encoder and the decoder
-      [because] the former is pretrained while the latter must be trained from scratch.
-Finally,  we present a
+    * We design a new training schedule which separates the optimizers of the encoder and the decoder because the encodr is pretrained while the decodr is trained from scratch
     * two-stage approach where the encoder is fine-tuned twice, first with an extractive objective and subsequently on the abstractive
 * We evaluate the proposed approach on three single-document news summarization